JappreetSingh/japp-casting-agency-app/README.md

 DELETE '/actors/<id>'
 DELETE '/movies/<id>'
 GET '/token/<level>'

+This API is live and hosted on Heroku: https://japp-casting-agency-app.herokuapp.com.
+Refer to the dependencies in requirements.txt for local running of the app.

 Corresponding to the model entities, the database has two tables 'actors' and 'movies' respectively.
 The API provides role-based permissions.
 There are three roles defined: